TrueBlocks/trueblocks-core/src/apps/chifra/internal/tokens/README.md

-  -c, --changes         only report a balance when it changes from one block to the next -z, --no_zero         suppress the display of zero balance accounts -o, --cache           force the results of the query into the cache -x, --fmt string      export format, one of [none|json*|txt|csv] -v, --verbose         enable verbose output
+  -c, --changes         only report a balance when it changes from one block to the next -z, --no_zero         suppress the display of zero balance accounts -o, --cache           force the results of the query into the cache -D, --decache         removes related items from the cache -x, --fmt string      export format, one of [none|json*|txt|csv] -v, --verbose         enable verbose output
   -h, --help            display this help screen